ltw-webdev-4/ecommerce-ux/README.md

 We’ll be taking the approach of making a **pattern library**, where each week we’ll be designing different components of the website.

-In the second half of the term we’ll take all those common components and use them to build out a **home page**, a **product list page**, and a **checkout form page**.
+In the second half of the term we’ll take all those common components and use them to build out a **home page**, and a **product list page**.

-And finally, near the end of the term, *you’ll hand your pattern library off to one of your class peers who will create the **product details page**.*
+And finally, near the end of the term, *you’ll hand your pattern library off to one of your class peers who will create the **product details page** and your **checkout form page**.*

 Before we can get started on that stuff we need to do the UX—you’ll be graded on the completeness of your UX as expected in you IxD class.